SegWit: SegWit2x

 Segregated Witness (BIP141) should not be confused with SegWit2x (SegWit2Mb).
 In May 2017, Digital Currency Group (not to be confused with the Digital Currency Initiative of the MIT Media Lab) announced it had offered a proposal, referred to as SegWit2x ("the New York Agreement"), activating Segregated Witness at an 80% threshold of the total bitcoin hash rate, signaling at bit 4; and activating a 2 MB block size limit within six months with support in excess of 80% of the total bitcoin hash rate.

-As of mid-2017, although the SegWit2x proposal had support in excess of 90% of the hashrate, however, the SegWit2x proposal has been controversial in that work on the project is limited to an invitation only group of developers.
-In mid-July 2017, it became apparent that miners supported implementation of the Segwit part of the agreement before the 1 August 2017 UASF, thereby attempting to avoid the risk of a hard fork for the bitcoin network.
+As of mid-2017, the SegWit2x proposal had support from over 90% of the hash rate.
+However, the proposal has been controversial due to the limitation of project work to an invitation-only group of developers.
+In mid-July 2017, it became evident that miners favored implementing the Segwit part of the agreement before the 1st of August 2017 UASF, aiming to mitigate the risk of a hard fork in the bitcoin network.

 On 8 November 2017, the developers of SegWit2x announced that the hard fork planned for around 16 November 2017 was canceled due to a lack of consensus.